-Believe it or not, there are quite a few suitable powdered sugar substitutes and alternatives, many of which I bet you already have on hand!
+Believe it or not, there are quite a few suitable powdered sugar substitutes and alternatives.

 Maybe you ran out in the middle of baking.
 Or perhaps you want a sugar-free alternative.

 But really, it doesn’t matter why you need these powdered sugar substitutes.

 Knowing about sugar alternatives in a pinch is always handy if you’re an avid baker.